howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 You can set secrets using the GitHub website GUI or the `gh` CLI tool.
 In this tutorial, you will learn how to do it using the CLI.
 If you prefer to do it using the website, take a look at [this guide](https://docs.github.com/en/actions/security-guides/encrypted-secrets).

 The syntax for creating a new secret using `gh secret set SECRET_NAME`, where `SECRET_NAME` should be replaced with the name of your secret.
+Running this command will initiate an interactive prompt where you will have to enter the secret value.

 The first secret you will set will be `HEROKU_EMAIL`.
 This is the email account you used to create your Heroku account.